Delay-Phase Precoding for Wideband THz Massive MIMO: Delay-Phase Precoding for THz Massive MIMO

 \subsection{Beamforming mechanism}

-Generally, in THz massive MIMO systems with the hybrid precoding architecture, the analog beamformer is designed to generate beams towards the physical directions of the channel path components, to compensate for the severe path loss \cite{Ref:SpatiallyPre2014}, while, the digital precoder is designed based on the determined analog beamformer to realize the spatial multiplexing gain.
-Therefore, whether the beams generated by the beamformer can precisely point to the physical directions of channel path components has a crucial impact on the achievable rate performance.
-Here, taking the narrowband THz massive MIMO system as an example, we will introduce the beamforming mechanism.
+Generally, in THz massive MIMO systems, the analog beamformer is designed to generate beams towards the physical directions of channel path components to compensate for the severe path loss \cite{Ref:SpatiallyPre2014}.
+Then, the digital precoder is designed based on the determined analog beamformer to realize spatial multiplexing gain.
+Hence, whether the beams can precisely point to the physical directions of channel path components has a crucial impact on the achievable rate performance.
+Taking the narrowband system as an example, we will introduce the beamforming mechanism.

-Without loss of generality, we consider the $l$-th path component with the physical direction $\theta_{l}$ of the channel in (\ref{3}).
+We consider the $l$-th path component with the physical direction $\theta_{l}$ of the channel in (\ref{3}).
 Usually, the $l$-th column of the analog beamformer $\mathbf{A}$ in (\ref{1}), i.e., the analog beamforming vector $\mathbf{a}_{l}=\mathbf{A}_{[:,l]}$, is used to generate a directional beam towards the $l$-th path's physical direction $\theta_{l}$, which has been proved to be near-optimal\cite{Ref:SpatiallyPre2014}.
 Specifically, the beamforming mechanism is to make electromagnetic waves that transmitted by different antenna elements form an equiphase surface, which is perpendicular to the target physical direction $\theta_{l}$, as shown in Fig. 2.
 To achieve this goal, different phase shifts provided by PSs should be compensated at different antenna elements.
 For instance, the distance difference between adjacent antenna elements reaching the equiphase surface is $d\sin{\tilde{\theta}_{l}}=d\theta_{l}$.
-Therefore, for narrowband systems where $f_{m}\approx f_\mathrm{c}$, the phase difference that should be compensated between adjacent antenna elements is $-2\pi \frac{d}{\lambda_\mathrm{c}}\theta_{l}=-2\pi \frac{d}{c}f_\mathrm{c}\theta_{l}$, where $\lambda_\mathrm{c}$ denotes the wavelength at the central frequency $f_\mathrm{c}$.
-As a result, the analog beamforming vector $\mathbf{a}_{l}$ should be
+Therefore, for narrowband systems where $f_{m}\approx f_\mathrm{c}$, the phase difference that should be compensated between adjacent antenna elements is $-2\pi \frac{d}{\lambda_\mathrm{c}}\theta_{l}=-2\pi \frac{d}{c}f_\mathrm{c}\theta_{l}$.
+As a result, the analog beamforming vector $\mathbf{a}_{l}$ is